huseyinyilmaz/placebo/doc/index.rst

 Getting a placebo instance
 ==========================

-In placebo interface, Placebo class is used to decorate functions.
-When we decorate a function with a placebo class, an object for that class is instantiated an used to decorate current function.
+In the placebo interface, Placebo class is used to decorate functions.
+When we decorate a function with a placebo class, an object for that class is instantiated and used to decorate current function.
 So each decorated function gets its own object to hold its mock information.
 Because object instantiation is handled by Placebo, there is no direct access to actual instance for each funciton.
 But for some edge cases,there is a need to access placebo objects.
 In those cases arg_name attribute of decorator can be used.
 If arg_name argument is specified current Placebo instance will be passed to decorated function as a keyword argument with given name.
-See `Accessing the last mocked request` section for usecase.
+See "Accessing the last mocked request" section for a usecase.

 .. code-block:: python